boukriAMINE07/k8s-terraform-spring-mysql-demo/readme.md

 <a name="create-the-main-terraform-file"></a>
 ## Part V - Create the main Terraform file

-To create the main Terraform file, follow these steps:
-1 — Create the main Terraform file in the `terraform` folder and name it `main.tf`.
+Create the main Terraform file in the `terraform` folder and name it `main.tf`.

 #### 📄 main.tf